numpy/numpy/doc/source/user/c-info.reduction-loop-tutorial.rst

           return 1;
       }

-  registered alongside the reduction loop as ``{NPY_METH_get_multi_reduction_initials, (void *)&minimummaximum_get_multi_reduction_initials}``.
+  It is registered alongside the reduction loop, by adding this entry to the ``slots`` array above:
+  ``{NPY_METH_get_multi_reduction_initials, (void *)&minimummaximum_get_multi_reduction_initials}``.
 - :meth:`~numpy.ufunc.accumulate`, :meth:`~numpy.ufunc.reduceat`, and
   :meth:`~numpy.ufunc.at` are not supported for multi-output ufuncs yet,